 Going global has always been a big part of SaaStr.
-Pre-Covid at least, over 50% of the attendees to SaaStr Annual have been founders from outside the U.S. — coming to the U.S. So much SaaS is now global, too.
+Almost 50% of the attendees to SaaStr Annual have been founders from outside the U.S. — coming to the U.S. So much SaaS is now global, too.
 25%-30% of the average public SaaS company’s revenues are outside of North America.

 But the world has changed.
-Do you still need an international office?
+Do you still need an international office these days?
 Can’t we all sell over Zoom now?
-And do offices themselves even make sense anymore?
+And do traditional offices themselves even make sense anymore?

 My general rules for years in SaaS have been be thoughtful: